aimldl/certificates/professional-machine-learning-engineer/4-tensorflow-on-google-cloud/week2-building-neural-networks-in-tensorflow-with-keras-api.md

 # Week2 Building Neural Networks with the TensorFlow and Keras API

-In this module, we discuss activation functions and how they are needed to allow deep neural networks to capture nonlinearities of the data.
-We then provide an overview of Deep Neural Networks using the Keras Sequential and Functional APIs.
-Next we describe model subclassing, which offers greater flexibility in model building.
-The module ends with a lesson on regularization.

-**Learning Objectives**

-- Describe how activation functions, loss, and optimizers work
-- Build a DNN model using the Keras Sequential API
-- Use feature columns in a Keras model
-- Save/load, and deploy a Keras model on Vertex AI
-- Describe model subclassing

 - [ ] Module Introdution, 30 sec

 ## Activation functions